Thursday, January 31, 2008

 Hassles of Progress, Peace of Simplicity

 The past three days have been filled with hassles.
 I need to get a newsletter out by the 15th of the month.
 That in itself is not a problem.
 The problem came when I discovered that it would be a lot cheaper to print the color copies myself than to pay to have them done (about $400.)
 So, I purchased paper and ink cartridges.
 The problem started when my computer didn't have enough "virtual memory," whatever that is.
 And, since I had so many color pictures in my newsletter, the memory filled up rather quickly causing the printer to run very slow.
 So, I decided to copy the newsletter and not print it from Word.
 That was much better.
 But, I could only program the copier to run 9 copies at a time.
 So, I needed to stay near my desk/printer/copier.
 If I ran my computer while I was copying, things again went VERY slowly.
 (A computer geek friend will work on my computer this weekend.)
 Anyway, several ink cartridges later, my newsletter is printed!
 But, I found a typo.
-Let's just pretend a spelling completion is something Ghanaian.
+Let's just pretend a spelling "completion" is something Ghanaian.

 I took the newsletter to church to have it folded.
 The machine kept taking anywhere from 2 to 4 sheets of paper at a time.
 Plus, some were very nicely folded into acordians.
 I ran out of envelopes and had to pick up another box while at church.
 And the hassles will continue until this is finally in the mail.